 Hi, I'm Brodrick

-I sat down expecting the worst.
-What I got instead was one of the most honest conversations of my career.
-He told me the failure wasn't the problem.
+I sat down.
+He looked at me for a moment without saying anything.
+Then he said the failure wasn't the problem.
 Walking away from it would be.
-He said he had watched how I stepped up to this challenge, rallied the team around my idea, how I listened, how I led without ego.
-He still didn’t understand what I was building, but he believed in me.
-He wanted me to try again.
+He told me he had watched how I stepped up to this, how I rallied people around a vision, how I listened when it mattered and led without making it about my ego.
+He still didn't fully understand what I was trying to build.
+But he believed I was onto something real.
+And he wanted me to try again.

-I’ve carried what I learned on that ship into every project since.
-Strategy without creativity is just a document nobody reads.
+Here's what I took off that ship: strategy without creativity is just a document nobody reads.
 Creativity without strategy is just noise nobody hears.
-And the organizations doing the most important work are almost always the ones least equipped to tell their story in a way that makes people stop and pay attention.
+And the organizations doing the most important work in the world are almost always the ones least equipped to tell their story in a way that makes anyone stop and pay attention.
+That gap between what an organization is actually worth and how the world perceives it is the most expensive problem most leaders aren't solving.

-After the Navy I kept going.
 Emmy nominated at PBS.
-Content strategies adopted as national templates by government agencies.
-A 700% increase in community meeting attendance for the City of Seattle.
-Work with brands, nonprofits, and leaders across the country.
-Every single win traces back to what I learned on that ship and what a tough Senior Chief believed before I knew it myself.
+Content strategies adopted as national templates.
+A 500% increase in community meeting attendance for the City of Seattle.
+Every single win traces back to what I learned in that hallway, waiting for a door to open, convinced it was over, and what a Senior Chief taught me when I thought all hope was lost.

 I'm Brodrick Aberly.
 If your content isn't connecting the way it should, let's change that.